 - Announce the active sale announcements via a horizontal banner at the top of your website

-- Weave a pop-up coupon into specific webpages that appears for a set period of time, thus creating urgency
+- Weave a pop-up coupon into specific website pages that appears for a set period of time, thus creating urgency

-This guest blog article was written by Alma Causey, who is a freelance writer by day and sports fan by night.
-She writes about tech education and health related issues.
-Live simply, give generously, watch football and a technology lover.
+This guest blog article was written by Alma Causey, a freelance writer by day and a sports fan by night.